 Are you are aware of the many crises children today experience?
-A trauma-informed church understands how a crisis affects a child.
+A trauma-informed church understands how a crisis affects a child, and how to recognize a traumatized child.
 Experiencing a life crisis can lead to some children exhibiting particular characteristics of being “traumatized.”

 Crisis is the event—the disaster, the emergency, the calamity or predicament.

 Trauma is the result of experiencing a crisis—shock, upset, ordeal, suffering, etc.

 Many of us know of a child who has experienced a tornado, storm or hurricane who will cover their ears or run and hide when they hear thunder.
 The child may not know why her heart beats faster or she gets that scared feeling and butterflies in her tummy when she hears an approaching storm.
 Her body is reacting to the on coming storm because in the recesses of the brain the memories react to what is presumed to be an oncoming disaster.

 Children who have experienced other types of trauma exhibit particular traits just like the child who has experienced a tornado covers her ears.

 Recognize the Behaviors of a Traumatized Child

 - Sexual molestation – Some children who have been molested will want to “play” with other children they way the adult has “played” with them.
 They exhibit inappropriate touching.
 They also use terms and words in their conversations that a child their age wouldn’t normally have been exposed to or know.
 They may start having bathroom accidents.
 They might start using aggressive behaviors such as hitting and biting all of a sudden.